jawadahmed2/Application-Stack-Development-Docker/README.md

   ```

 ### Entrypoint:
-    # Create the entrypoint in order to run the different servers in background
+    # Create the entrypoint in order to run the different servers in the background
    ```bash
       # Set the entrypoint script
 	  COPY entrypoint.sh /app/entrypoint.sh